BrenPatF/Sandbox/README.md

 # sql_demos - Brendan's repo for interesting SQL<div id="topOfVisibleArea"></div>
 <img src="mountains.png">
 This project stores the SQL code for solutions to interesting problems I have looked at on my blog, or elsewhere.
-It includes installation scripts with object creation and data setup, and scripts to run the SQL on the included datasets.
+It includes installation scripts with component creation and data setup, and scripts to run the SQL on the included datasets.

 :file_cabinet: :slot_machine: :question: :outbox_tray: